 A ketogenic diet is a type of low-carb diet.
 Usually, low carb is defined as a diet where you consume up to 100g of carbohydrates per day.

-In the case of the Keto diet, the aim is to switch the primary source for energy production in the body from carbohydrates to another energy source, called ketones.
-In order to achieve this, less than 50 grams of carbohydrates should be eaten per day.
+In the case of the Keto diet, the aim is to switch the primary source of energy production in the body from carbohydrates to another energy source, called ketones.
+To achieve this, less than 50 grams of carbohydrates should be eaten daily.
 The amount of carbohydrates from which this change begins to occur can also vary individually.

 What am I allowed to eat?

 To stay below 50 g of carbohydrates, your diet should consist primarily of meat, fish, eggs, cream yogurt, cheese, sausage, avocados, nuts, fat, and oil.